How to watch a Delta IV Heavy rocket launch a spy satellite to space

-After more than a month of delays, one of the biggest rockets in business is getting ready to blast off from Cape Canaveral in Florida on a national security mission for the US National Reconnaissance Office, or NRO.
+After more than a month of delays, one of the biggest rockets in business is getting ready to blast off from Cape Canaveral in Florida on a national security mission for the US National Reconnaissance Office.

-A United Launch Alliance Delta IV Heavy rocket will carry a classified spy satellite to orbit as soon as the evening of Monday, Sept.
-28, tipping into the morning of Tuesday, Sept.
-29, the company announced Sunday.
+A United Launch Alliance Delta IV Heavy rocket will carry a classified spy satellite to orbit as soon as Wednesday evening.
 The launch was originally scheduled for Aug.
-26 but was scrubbed multiple times due to technical problems with equipment on the launch pad.
+26 but has been scrubbed multiple times due to technical problems with equipment on the launch pad.

-Over the past week technicians have been working through a problem with the swing arm retraction system, causing more delays.
+Over the past week, technicians had to work through a problem with the swing arm retraction system and then faced more delays due to weather.

 Delta IV Heavy has performed other NRO missions and also sent the Parker Solar Probe on its way to survey our sun.

-Note: Editor's note: Today's launch has been scrubbed.
-We will update with a new launch time when it becomes available.